Michael John Wise: Early life

-Michael Wise was born in Stafford in 1918, son of Harry Cuthbert Wise and Sarah Evelyn Wise.
+Michael Wise was born in Stafford in 1918.
+He was the son of Harry Cuthbert Wise and Sarah Evelyn Wise.

 Education

 After attending Saltley Secondary School, Birmingham, he attended the University of Birmingham where he completed his BA in Geography in 1939.
-After war service he returned to Birmingham as an assistant lecturer and lecturer, gaining a PhD in 1951.
+After his service in World War II, he returned to Birmingham as an assistant lecturer and lecturer, gaining a PhD in 1951.
 It was at this point that he met Gordon Warwick, a fellow assistant lecturer, who became a lifelong friend, with Wise being godfather to the latter's daughter.
 They later collaborated on the British Association Handbook for the Birmingham meeting.
-St Barnabas, Erdington church register.

 War service

-During the second world war Wise served in the British Army in Europe and the Middle East, reaching the rank of Major in 1944.
+During the Second World War, Wise served in the British Army in Europe and the Middle East, reaching the rank of Major in 1944.
 He was awarded the Military Cross.

 Career

 On completion of his PhD in 1951, Wise moved to the London School of Economics as lecturer, becoming Sir Ernest Cassel Reader in Economic geography in 1954 and Professor in 1958.
-During the student disturbances of 1968 he defended the treasures of the LSE Map Room and negotiated their exemption from occupation during a sit-in.
+During the student disturbances of 1968, he defended the treasures of the LSE Map Room and negotiated their exemption from occupation during a sit-in.

-Wise served as member, president etc. of many learned societies including the British Association for the Advancement of Science, the Transport Studies Society, International Geographical Union, Geographical Association and Royal Geographical Society.
+Wise served as member, president, etc. of many learned societies including the British Association for the Advancement of Science, the Transport Studies Society, International Geographical Union, Geographical Association, and Royal Geographical Society.

 He died on 13 October 2015 at the age of 97.